wiggocd/linux-dotfiles/readme.md

 ____

 - Use `lxappearance` and `qt5ct` to set themes
+- To fix application theming when switching to Plasma, remove the line `export QT_QPA_PLATFORMTHEME=...` from `.xinitrc`.
+Keep this when using other WMs
 - To use the Firefox configuration, go to Firefox > about:config > search for stylesheets and enable the legacy profiles option

 # i3 Bindings